 - Keep your distance.
 Leave at least five seconds of space between you and the car in front of you.
 The extra space compensates for reduced visibility and slicker roads.
 When possible, you should also leave space on the side in case you need to quickly change lanes to avoid striking a person or vehicle.

 More than anything, remember to slow down in heavy rain.
 Driving too fast in inclement weather is not only dangerous, it can also land you a ticket.
 Even if you’re driving below the speed limit, an officer can deem your speed to be not reasonable under the conditions.
 This can result in a ticket for imprudent speed.
-A first offense can result in 3 points on your license, plus up to $150 in fines and a $93 court fee.
+A first offense can result in 3 points on your license, plus up to $150 in fines and a surcharge of up to $93.
 A conviction could also mean up to 15 days in jail.
 Penalties increase for a second and third conviction within 18 months.

 If you or a loved one has been ticketed for speeding, imprudent speed, or any other kind of traffic violation, consult an attorney to help you avoid the fees, points, and increase in insurance premiums that can result from a conviction.
 The lawyers of the Rosenblum Law Firm are skilled New York traffic ticket attorneys who are experienced in handling tickets for a range of driving-related offenses.
 Call 888-203-2619 or email the Rosenblum Law Firm today for a free consultation about your case.